drfurtado/ctbf/content/instructors/instructors.md

 Time to complete: 20min

-Steps:

-1. Student downloads and saves the form;
+Steps

-2. Student completes and initials the form.
-Alternatively, the student can add a digital signature but the initials will suffice;
+1. Student completes and signs form.
-3. Student saves the form and sends it via e-email to **Shabnam Islam** (Program Supervisor);
+2. The form is sent to professor **Shabnam Islam** (Program Supervisor);
-4. Program Supervisor signs and sends the form back to student;
+3. Program Supervisor checks information and sends it to faculty lead;
-5. Student sends form to [Faculty Lead](https://ctbf.netlify.app/author/ovande-furtado-jr-ph.d./) for approval;
-6. Faculty Lead receives the form, signs it, and sends the form along with the permission number to student to enroll;
+4. Faculty Lead receives the form, signs it, and sends the form along with the permission number to student to enroll;
-7. Student enrolls in KIN 494 and uploads the signed form to the Canvas KIN 494 course page by the deadline.
+5. Student enrolls in KIN 494 and uploads the signed form to the Canvas KIN 494 course page by the deadline.

 > Form link: https://adobe.ly/3yEo7Zg